telefonicaid/fiware-orion/doc/manuals/user/pagination.md

     ...
     (Entities from 301 to 222)

-Note that if the request uses an "out of bound" offset you will get an empty list, as shown below:
+Note that if the request uses an offset beyond the total number of results, an empty list is returned, as shown below:

 ```
 GET <orion_host>:1026/v2/entities?offset=1000&limit=100